-A new year is right around the corner with an opportunity to start fresh.
+The new year is here with an opportunity to start fresh.
 So we have a few suggestions that can help you and your child navigate the next 365 days for overall “math wellness” and success.

 Making great choices for your child’s math learning does not only entail building strong study habits but also fostering an environment that inspires a love and curiosity about math.
 In this post, you will find suggestions for new year’s resolutions focused on building and strengthening the emotional, social, physical, mental, and financial aspects of a math learner.
 You may find that you have considered some of these before but perhaps did not know how to begin.
 Our suggestions contain examples to help you and your child get started right away!